tumblr/XExtensionItem/README.md

 If you’re an extension developer and would like to add custom parameters for your extension to XExtensionItem, please see the [Custom Parameters Guide](https://github.com/tumblr/XExtensionItem/wiki/Custom-parameters-guide).

-Have a look at the [apps that use XExtensionItem](#apps-that-use-xextensionitem) section for a list of all supported custom parameters.
+Have a look at the [Apps that use XExtensionItem](#apps-that-use-xextensionitem) section for additional documentation on how to integrate with specific extensions.

 ### Extensions

-Convert incoming `NSExtensionItem` instances retrieved from an extension context into `XExtensionItemParameters`
+Convert incoming `NSExtensionItem` instances retrieved from an extension context into `XExtensionItem`
 objects:

 ```objc